federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

 ### {{page.app_name}} - How to save a mouse clicking sequence into a simple text file.

-After step 1 your clicking sequence is recorded and being stored in a computer's RAM.
+Now your clicking sequence is recorded and being stored in a computer's RAM.
 You wish to save it on disk.
 In the main window menu select File->Save.
 Then choose a name for simple text file where the clicking sequence will be stored.
 You can use the text file saved with the clicking sequence recorded in any other Windows application.
 As well as any other app can generate a simple text file with mouse clicking sequence to be loaded into AutoClicker2.